MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/06/devtools.md

 ### New icons for breakpoints, conditional breakpoints, and logpoints

-The **Sources** tool has new designs for breakpoints, conditional breakpoints, and logpoints.
+The **Sources** panel has new designs for breakpoints, conditional breakpoints, and logpoints.
 Breakpoints are represented by a red circle, just like [Visual Studio Code][VisualStudioCode] and [Visual Studio][VisualStudio].
 Icons are added to differentiate conditional breakpoints and logpoints.

 :::image type="complex" source="../../media/2020/06/breakpoints.msft.png" alt-text="Breakpoints" lightbox="../../media/2020/06/breakpoints.msft.png":::
    Breakpoints